digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 .. note:: The CN QS uses Java SDK version ``Eclipse Temurin JDK version 17.0.12+7``.
    The Java SDK runs within the Docker container.

+.. review(sm): this does more than deploy only a validator.
+It also starts a LocalNet instance, and it deploys an application to the validator.
+  I'd suggest to:
+   - split this section off from the installation section
+   - and split it into three sections, one for starting LocalNet and one for deploying a validator, one for deploying the application
+   - ideally deploying a validator against DevNet is a small addendum to deploying it against LocalNet

+   - Also consider exposing these sections as tutorials that build on each other

 Deploy a validator on LocalNet
 ------------------------------